esbanarango/ember-model-validator/README.md

 ````

 ###Password
 A set of validators which are especially useful for validating passwords.
+Be aware that these all of these password-aimed validations will work standalone and carry the same [common properties](#common) with the rest of the validations, they don't only work for passwords!

 - mustContainCapital (capital case character)
 - mustContainLower (lower case character)